Washington Monument: Security

 A low-profile ha-ha wall surrounds the monument.

-In 2001, a temporary visitor security screening center was added to the east entrance of the Washington Monument in the wake of the September 11 attacks.
-The one-story facility was designed to reduce the ability of a terrorist attack on the interior of the monument, or an attempt to seize and hold it.
-Visitors obtained their timed-entry tickets from the Monument Lodge east of the memorial and passed through metal detectors and bomb-sniffing sensors prior to entering the monument.
-After exiting the monument, they passed through a turnstile to prevent them from re-entering.
-This facility, a one-story cube of wood around a metal frame, was intended to be temporary until a new screening facility could be designed.
+In 2001, a temporary visitor security screening center – a one-story cube of wood around a metal frame – was added to the east entrance of the Washington Monument in the wake of the September 11 attacks.
+Visitors passed through metal detectors and bomb-sniffing sensors prior to entering the monument.

-On March 6, 2014, the National Capital Planning Commission approved a new visitor screening facility to replace the temporary one.
-The 785 sqft facility is two stories high and contains space for screening 20 to 25 visitors at a time.
-The exterior walls are slightly frosted, consisting of an outer sheet of bulletproof glass or polycarbonate, a metal mesh insert, and another sheet of bulletproof glass.
-The inner sheet consists of two sheets of laminated glass, and a 0.5 in airspace exists between the inner and outer glass walls to help insulate the facility.
-Two (possibly three) geothermal heat pumps on the north side of the monument heat and cool the facility.
-The new facility also provides an office for National Park Service and United States Park Police staff.
-The structure is designed so that it may be removed without damaging the monument.
-The United States Commission of Fine Arts approved the aesthetic design of the screening facility in June 2013; the facility itself opened in 2019.
+In 2019 a new 785 sqft two-story screening facility opened.
+Its exterior walls are slightly frosted, consisting of an outer sheet of bulletproof glass or polycarbonate, a metal mesh insert, and another sheet of bulletproof glass.
+The inner sheet consists of two sheets of laminated glass; a 0.5 in airspace between the inner and outer glass walls provides thermal insultion.
+Geothermal heat pumps on the north side of the monument heat and cool the facility.
+The new facility also incorporates a staff office.
+The structure is designed such that it can be removed without damage to the monument.

 A recessed trench wall known as a ha-ha has been built to minimize the visual impact of a security barrier surrounding the monument.
-After the September 11 attacks and another unrelated terror threat at the monument, authorities had put up a circle of temporary Jersey barriers to prevent large motor vehicles from approaching.
-The unsightly barrier was replaced by a less-obtrusive low 30 in granite stone wall that doubles as a seating bench and also incorporates lighting.
+After the September 11 attacks and another unrelated threat at the monument, authorities had put up a circle of temporary Jersey barriers to block the approach of vehicles.
+This barrier was replaced by a low 30 in granite stone wall that doubles as a bench and also incorporates lighting.
 Designed by the famed landscape architect Laurie Olin, the installation received the 2005 Park/Landscape Award of Merit from the American Society of Landscape Architects.

+Replicas

+In Ridgeland, Mississippi, off Interstate 55 at the corner of Colony Park Boulevard and Highland Colony Parkway, is a 190 foot tall cellphone tower in the shape of the Washington Monument.
+Other replicas or close resemblances include those at the Jefferson Davis State Historic Site in Fairview, Kentucky, at 351 ft; Olalla, Washington, at 55 ft; and another in an office park in Alexandria, Virginia, at 30 ft.
+A 12 ft high model is under a manhole near the Washington Monument and serves as a geodetic marker in a national geodetic control network.